School of Pharmacy

 Why choose this course?

-The course leader and admissions tutor for this course is Shabana Chaudary, please contact them via e-mail s.chaudary@wlv.ac.uk
+The course leader and admissions tutor for this course is Shabana Chaudary, if you have any queries, please contact them via e-mail s.chaudary@wlv.ac.uk

-In order to be awarded the Postgraduate Certificate in Prescribing Studies, you will also have to study an additional 20-credit module in Advanced Health Assessment Skills.
-Successful completion of both modules will lead to the award of the Postgraduate Certificate in Prescribing Studies, which will provide evidence to employing organisations of your ability to practice (including prescribing) at an advanced level in your chosen therapeutic area.
-However, this is entirely optional and you may choose to exit after completing only the Practice Certificate in Independent Prescribing (module code 7PY019).
+This 60-credit module includes a 20-credit module in Enhanced Clinical skills, to give you additional confidence and expertise in managing your patients.
+Successful completion of both modules will lead to the additional award of the Postgraduate Certificate in Prescribing Studies, which will provide evidence to employing organisations of your ability to practice (including prescribing) at an advanced level in your chosen therapeutic area.

 What happens on the course?